 A modification of the performance requirement for undetected error (10-9) does not appear to be required.

-As long as the BER conditions to fulfill this performance are met for the particular missions, undetected error is expected to be present typically once in 10 years of operation.
+As long as the BER conditions to fulfill this performance are met for the particular missions (i.e. BER<10-5), undetected error is expected to be present typically once in 10 years of operation.

 Given this frequency of undetected error, it does not seem worthwhile to impose a mandatory CRC for frames, when security is applied, in order to reduce even more the likelihood that an undetected error is only detected by security (MAC).